 How to wrap dumplings

-2. I found that, by studying the movements these people made in those videos, it was more difficult for me to learn.
-Instead, I carefully studied the pattern and it was incredibly easier!
+2. I found that by studying the movements these people do in those videos, it was more difficult for me to learn.
+Instead, I carefully studied the pattern and it was incredibly easier.

 - Heat a bit of oil into a non-stick pan or cast iron pan;